Adventure International: Scott Adams Adventure games

 The games were developed using an in-house adventure editor.
 The original interpreter was a two-word command interpreter running on a Radio Shack TRS-80 computer, with later ports to many platforms.

 The source code for Adventureland was published in SoftSide magazine in 1980 and the source code for Pirate Adventure was printed in the December 1980 issue of BYTE, with an addendum in April 1981.
 This enabled others to discover how the engine worked and the database format was subsequently used in other interpreters such as Brian Howarth's Mysterious Adventures series.
+The 99/4A versions, published on disk or cassette by TI, require the Adventure Command Module cartridge.
 The later graphics versions (SAGA) featured graphics drawn on an Apple II, mostly by in-house artist Kem McNair.